-Pregnant Kalki Koechlin Reveals She Faced Lot Of Trolling For Having A Kid Out Of Wedlock!
+Pregnant Kalki Koechlin Reveals She Faced A Lot Of Trolling For Having Kid Out Of Wedlock!

 Kalki recently opened up in an interview with Pinkvilla about how trolls on the internet have asked her where her husband is or advised her to not wear tight clothes during pregnancy.

-Kalki's First Reaction When She Learnt She's Pregnant
+Kalki's First Reaction When She Learnt She Was Pregnant

 "I was like this can't be right, its a mistake.
 We weren't planning for it right now, so I immediately went and got another test done...When I was absolutely sure, I was happy but I wasn't sure at the beginning," (sic) the actress told Pinkvilla.

-Trollers Passed Shocking Comments At Her For Having A Kid Out Of Wedlock
+Trollers Passed Shocking Comments At Her For Having Kid Out Of Wedlock

 The actress revealed, "I haven't felt that judgement face-to-face but of course trolling I have (faced).
 Trolling has happened like 'Where's the husband?' and you know 'How can you do this?' and 'Don't wear tight clothes.'
 So, all of that is there little bit but trolling happens even when you are not pregnant." (sic)